All Products

 Procedure

-1. Visit Cloud DNS - Global Traffic Manager.
+1. Go to the Alibaba Cloud DNS - Global Traffic Manager console.

-2. Click the Configure button in the Operation column of the instance to enter the Basic Configuration page, then click the copy icon next to CNAME Access Domain (Public Network).
+2. In the Actions column for the target instance, click Configure to open the Basic Configuration page.
+Then, click the copy icon next to CNAME Access Domain (Public Network).

-3. In the left-side navigation pane, select Resolution Configuration > Public Authoritative DNS Resolution, click the Resolution Settings button in the Operation column of the target domain to enter the Resolution Settings page.
+3. In the left-side navigation pane, choose Resolution Configuration > Public Zone.
+Find your domain and click Resolution Settings in the Actions column to open the Resolution Settings page.

-4. On the Resolution Settings page, add a CNAME record for your application service's business domain, pointing to the Global Traffic Manager's CNAME access domain, to implement integration with Global Traffic Manager service.
+4. On the Resolution Settings page, add a CNAME record for your business domain and point it to the GTM CNAME access domain.